mirrajabi/okhttp-json-mock/README.md

 This simple library helps you mock your data for using with okhttp+retrofit in json format in just a few moves. it forwards the requests to local json files and returns the data stored in them.

+## Version 3.0 Notes:
+`3.0` introduces breaking changes, since it removes the wrapper for mocked responses ([MockedResponse.java](https://github.com/mirrajabi/okhttp-json-mock/blob/2.0/okhttpjsonmock/src/main/java/ir/mirrajabi/okhttpjsonmock/models/MockedResponse.java)) and therefor does not alter the api anymore.
+Data transfer objects are now accessed directly without embedding them into an additional json object.
+See the [Version 2.0 Documentation](https://github.com/mirrajabi/okhttp-json-mock/blob/2.0/README.md) for the old api.

 ## Version 2.0 Notes:
 Since version `2.0` the dependency to android platform is removed so it will be useful for all your jvm-based projects, not just android.
 You can still use version `1.1.1` if you don't care.